AnirbanKopty/Badminton/README.md

 This is to avoid degeneracy in the points table.
 Also, each team gets +1 for at least playing a match this is to avoid non-participated teams to get on top of the teams who lost.

+`console` outputs are provided for checking of calculations.

 ## For maintainers

 - Data for `mixed double` need male participant to be 1st member of the team.